Weaverville Community Center at Dottie Sherrill Knoll

 The Town of Weaverville maintains two public parks within its jurisdiction: Lake Louise Park and the Main Street Nature Park.
-Without a designated town recreation department, both parks rely heavily on the hard work provided by volunteers and Town of Weaverville employees.
-These parks are well-maintained areas intended for passive recreation purposes.
-Residents and visitors can enjoy short walks around Lake Louise, or along the walking paths of the Main Street Nature Park, where volunteers have created colorful flower beds using native plants.
-Educational information celebrating Weaverville’s rich heritage in the Blue Ridge Mountains is also posted along the path.
+These Town parks are beautifully maintained by the Town’s Public Works Department and are used extensively for passive recreation activities.
+Residents and visitors can enjoy short walks around Lake Louise, or along the walking paths of the Main Street Nature Park, where staff and volunteers have created colorful flower beds using native plants.

 Lake Louise Park